Why It’s Important To Address Quality Measure Requirements Like a Racing Team

-The goal is to create an automated, self-correcting process that enables improvements in quality of care delivery and quality measures reporting.
+The goal is to create an automated, self-correcting process that enables improvements in quality measures reporting and care delivery.
 The more automated this process becomes, the faster the organization can react and the better its reporting will be.
 You can pave the way for automated and self-correcting processes by focusing on fundamentals such as data transparency, clear organizational goals and an agile approach to data-driven adjustments.

-Like race car drivers, dashboards can provide end users, their managers and the C-suite with a real time view of what is happening within the organization to empower them to act as needed.
-Just as pit crews monitor how many miles tires have logged (so they know when to change them) or when an engine is running too hot and needs an adjustment, an effective dashboard contains benchmarks to help each user understand current performance and what adjustments are needed to be successful.
+Like race car drivers, dashboards can provide stakeholders with a real time view of what is happening within the organization to empower them to act as needed.
+Just as pit crews monitor how many miles tires have logged or when an engine is running too hot and needs an adjustment, an effective dashboard contains benchmarks to help each user understand current performance and what adjustments are needed to be successful.
 Benchmarks provide clear organizational goals to keep clinicians, management and the C-suite in alignment.

 For example, a healthcare organization may target closing specific care gaps as a priority for the year.
-Dashboards that show how physicians are performing in closing those gaps combined with accessible reports that show the fallout are a great way to ensure clinicians have the tools they need to see their current performance and take action by contacting patients to get them in the office for needed care.
-However, it is not just about bringing patients in and treating them; it is also about ensuring accurate and complete documentation to demonstrate the organization has met its quality measures.
+Dashboards that show how physicians are performing in closing those gaps combined with accessible reports that show the fallout are a great way to ensure clinicians have the tools they need to see their current performance and take action.
+However, it is not just about bringing patients in and treating them; it’s also about ensuring accurate and complete documentation to demonstrate the organization has met its quality measures.

 Dashboards can also be used effectively to encourage adoption of quality measures by clinicians.
 Physicians and surgeons are often as competitive as race car drivers.
 Enabling clinicians to view how they are performing versus their peers, organizational goals and national benchmarks is an effective way to get them to self-regulate and adopt the new tools and processes throughout the year.
 Attaching bonuses or other compensation elements to quality measure performance drives even greater adoption and compliance.

-We have seen organizations go as far as displaying performance for every physician in their break room, so everyone knows who the “Jeff Gordon” of quality measures is and who is not making the cut.
-Physicians do not like to lose and are quick to report any perceived inaccuracies in their performance data.
+Some organizations display performance for every physician in their break room, so everyone knows who the “Jeff Gordon” of quality measures is.
+Physicians don’t like to lose and are quick to report any data that is perceived as inaccurate.
 This data-driven feedback is an excellent opportunity for the organization to validate workflows, documentation tools and reporting logic throughout the year and make corrections as needed.
 If an organization uses agile methods to address the feedback quickly, they will be rewarded with increased trust from physicians and additional feedback in the future.
-These efforts bring them closer to a more automated and self-correcting process.
+These efforts encourage a more automated and self-correcting process.

-Throughout the race, it is essential to remember there can be data streams external to your own that can impact the outcome.
+Throughout the race, it’s essential to remember there can be external data streams that can impact the outcome.
 Have track conditions changed?
 Have accidents forced key competitors out?
 Are other teams making different adjustments that are giving them an edge?
-Likewise, it is imperative to stay on top of all external EHR data streams that could impact quality measure outcomes by validating the data, watching for gaps or fluctuations and ensuring the final reports are in the best possible shape to cross the finish line.
+It’s imperative to stay on top of all external EHR data streams that could impact quality measure outcomes by validating the data, watching for gaps or fluctuations and ensuring the final reports are in good shape.

 After a race, an excellent team will evaluate every aspect of the completed race to learn from mistakes and improve on performance for the next one.

 Healthcare organizations should do the same at the end of the quality cycle.
-Like the race crew checking for system failures, once data has been extracted, scores tabulated and data sent to CMS, commercial plans or regulatory bodies, the organization should use that information to look inward and audit their quality program(s) for failure points and inefficiencies.
+Like the race crew checking for system failures, once data has been extracted, scores tabulated and data sent to CMS, commercial plans or regulatory bodies, the organization should use that information to look inward and audit their quality program(s) for failure points.

-Every quality measure should be audited multiple times by selecting random patients, reviewing their charts and other data to determine if anything was reported incorrectly or missed.
+Quality measures should be audited multiple times by selecting random patients, reviewing their charts and other data to determine if anything was reported incorrectly or missed.
 This becomes particularly important for quality measures like Colorectal Cancer or Diabetic Foot Exams where the necessary results are often stored in images or free-text blocks of physician notes.
-The organization should be looking to see if issues are systemic or restricted to specific departments or individuals and then remediate accordingly.
+The organization should review if issues are systemic or restricted to specific departments or individuals and then remediate accordingly.